 I am loving our new nuLoom Vintage Floral Area Rug.
-Distressed prints are so chic and versatile, looking stylish in so many settings from Farmhouse to Boho.
+Distressed prints are so chic and versatile—fitting in different design themes from Farmhouse to Boho to Contemporary.

 When choosing an area rug I consider whether the pattern will complement or clash with its surroundings and I look for colors which will mix well with my decor.